cambridgeltl/hyperlex/README.md

         Download HyperLex <a href="https://github.com/cambridgeltl/hyperlex/blob/master/hyperlex-data.zip?raw=true">by clicking here</a>.</br>
   <p/>

-  All design details are outlined in the following paper.
+  All design details are described in the following paper.
 Please cite it if you use HyperLex in your own work:<br/>
         </p>
         <p>
         <b>HyperLex: A Large-Scale Evaluation of Graded Lexical Entailment</b> <br/>